 At Lakeview, they started small with some of Lily's no-cook recipes, and they were a huge hit.
 "Lily is so welcoming, and also so able to think on her feet.
 Our classes are drop-in, and she is always able to make room for another teen to jump in and join if they are interested.
 Even if it means I have to run next door to the co-op to get another dozen eggs!"

-Now, Chef Lily's classes are a monthly occurrence at Lakeview - events that all of the kids can now regularly look forward to.
+Now, Chef Lily's classes are a monthly occurrence at Lakeview - events that all of the kids look forward to having on a regular basis.

-"My favorite part of each cooking class are the last 15 minutes," Jody tells says.
-"It is busy, busy, busy, and then there is a calm over the kitchen as all the kids sit down, talk, and share a meal together.
+"My favorite part of each cooking class is the last 15 minutes," Jody says.
+"It's busy, busy, busy, and then there is a calm over the kitchen as all the kids sit down, talk, and share a meal together.
 And everybody has to try everything."

 Lily is insistent that all of the kids try each one of the dishes (usually at least 3 in each class).
 They get to vote YUM or YUCK.
 "But it's usually a YUM," Madeleine explains.
 In one class, Lily brought shrimp, tofu, and veggies and taught the kids to make sushi.
 "They were initially really grossed out at first, but they really loved the whole process and then were excited to try it, and that they liked it!"